Why is my flashing wind damage

 Frequently Asked Questions

-For minor issues, you may be able to re-secure the flashing or apply a sealant.
-However, for more significant damage, it's best to call a professional roofing contractor to properly repair or replace the flashing.
+For minor issues like loose fasteners or small holes, you may be able to make DIY repairs.
+However, for more significant damage, it's best to call a professional roofer who can properly assess and fix the problem.

 Connect with certified professionals in your area